Overberg, South Africa

 His simple yet functional wine cellar is a testament to this.
 “You would imagine yourself in an authentic barrel cellar somewhere in Chablis,” said Guido Franque, author of Monuments of SA Wine.
 Meyer’s extreme respect for nature comes from a deep understanding of the local terroir, which no one before thought would yield good enough fruit for premium wines.
 He’s certainly proved sceptics wrong.

 Meyer’s wines vary from a lush Chardonnay to an affordable natural wine (“R62 alternative”), by way of a non-intervention Syrah (he calls his Syrah vineyard “a piece of heaven…”) and a powerful and rich Cabernet Franc.
-His wines won recent accolades scoring as highly as 94 points.
+His wines have won multiple accolades in recent years.
 But Meyer stays level-headed: “I like to be understated and make a statement by that.
 I make wine with a story, not to please judges, but to please discerning wine lovers,” he says.